upasana05ghosh/Quick-Notes-On-Java-Multithreading/README.md

  }
 ````

-## Note : This list is neither exhaustive nor complete.
+### Note : This list is neither exhaustive nor complete.
 These are my understanding and might be incorrect.
-Feel free to correct and add more to it.
+Feel free to correct and add more to it. :smile: